AnonymousPlanet/thgtoa/guide.md

 More information over at Wikipedia: <https://en.wikipedia.org/wiki/Radio-frequency_identification#Security_concerns> and <https://en.wikipedia.org/wiki/Radio-frequency_identification#Privacy>

 The only way to mitigate this problem is to have no RFID tags on you or to shield them again using a type of faraday cage.
 You could also use specialized wallets/pouches that specifically block RFID communications.
-Many of those are now made by well-known brands such as Samsonite[^84].
+Many of those are now made by well-known brands such as Samsonite[^85].

 ## Your Files Properties/Metadata:

 This can be obvious to many but not to all.
 Most files have metadata attached to them.
-A good example are pictures which store EXIF[^85] information which can contain a lot of information such as GPS coordinates, which camera/phone model took it and when it was taken precisely.
+A good example are pictures which store EXIF[^86] information which can contain a lot of information such as GPS coordinates, which camera/phone model took it and when it was taken precisely.
 While this information might not directly give out who you are, it could tell exactly where you were at a certain moment which could allow others to use different sources to find you (CCTV or other footage taken at the same place at the same time during a protest for instance).
 It's important that you verify any file you would put on those platforms for any properties that might contain any information that might lead back to you.

-Here is an example of EXIF data that could be on a picture:
+Here is an example of EXIF data that could be on a picture:![][4]

-![][4]

 For this reason you'll always have to be very careful when uploading files using your anonymous identities and check the metadata of those files.